anonymous0004/project_circle/index.md

 7. Select `GenOneDex` under `Contract` (see picture for help: [Link]()

-8. Load the instance of the system by putting in `XXXXXXXXXXXX` in the `At Address` field and pressing `At Address`
+8. Load the instance of the exchange where you can trade into tokens by putting in `0x2f56e922cecB5507f897d7278374dA29C0B6Cd70` in the `At Address` field and pressing `At Address`

 9. At the bottom under `Deployed Contracts` you should now see a `GenOneDex at 0X...` press the left expand carrot button